 A hands-on practicum which exposes the student to the military skills required for advanced technical and tactical competence as an Army officer.
 The course affords junior and senior cadets opportunities to develop and refine their leadership style and abilities under differing constraints and environments.

 Laboratory; two hours per week and two weekend exercises.
 May be repeated to a maximum of four credits.

-Credit Hour(s): 1

-Prerequisites:

 MLS250, 101, 201, and 202.

-Co-Requisites: MLS301, 302, 341, or 342.
+MLS301, 302, 341, or 342.